andifalk/cloud-security-workshop/setup/README.md

 * [Spring Authorization Server](https://spring.io/projects/spring-authorization-server)
 * [Auth0](https://auth0.com/)

-The preferred default identity provider that is pre-configured for all workshop parts is the [Spring Authorization Server](https://spring.io/projects/spring-authorization-server).
+The default identity provider that we will use for all workshop parts is the [Spring Authorization Server](https://spring.io/projects/spring-authorization-server).
 You will learn how to run this one in the following section.

+> __Optional Lab__: In case you have already finished the lab 1 and lab 2 in short time and you
+> have time left in the workshop, then try to run the applications with one or all of the two
+> remaining identity providers
+> (Additional note: As Auth0 does not need any local installation this would
+> be faster than setting up Keycloak locally first).
+Please have a look in the solution

-### Spring Authorization Server
+### Spring Authorization Server (default)

 Here we will use a [customized version of the Spring Authorization Server](https://github.com/andifalk/custom-spring-authorization-server).
 This version contains pre-configured users and registered OAuth/OIDC clients for the sample applications we will use as part of this workshop.